 (2) Boundary-Setting: An Action

 To “set” a boundary, you need to decide what you want to live on either side of it.
 This often requires a good bit of thinking, journaling, noodling, doodling, and brainstorming.
-As I returned to work after maternity leave, I had to think hard about what I wanted my work schedule to look like, including things like setting end-of-day, work-from home, and remote availability boundaries.
+As I returned to work after maternity leave, I had to think hard about what I wanted my work schedule to look like.
+This included things like setting end-of-day, work-from home, and remote availability boundaries.
 I ultimately landed on a hard-stop-go-get-kids boundary of 4:30pm (as my daycare closed at 5:45pm and I needed to get there before 5:30pm).
 Work-from-home Fridays.
 And evening-post-bedtime online availability (the so-called split shift).
 To keep what I want “in” – i.e. quality time with my family during dinner, bath, and bedtime – I set a tech-free boundary around my 5-9pm window.

 Sometimes you can decide in isolation on the boundary you want to have.
 More often, though, boundary-setting requires a negotiation with other humans who also have opinions about their own boundaries.
 If you want flexibility at work, you’ll likely need to negotiate it with your supervisor and your team.
 If you want to set a boundary at home, your partner and your children are probably important constituents in the equation.
 For example, my husband and I both committed to a weekly meeting to consolidate chaos in our lives.
 We then had to set a boundary around the time of day and day of week to hold this meeting.